goozbach/resume/resume-source.md

     + Built automation and configuration management systems using Cobbler and Puppet.

-    + Migrated ops and dev teams from CVS to SVN.
+    + Migrated ops and development teams from CVS to SVN.

     + Built and improved deployment utilities cutting down on deployment time.